• 3 min read

-As the pandemic has accelerated the demand for healthy and sustainable spaces, there’s a new understanding of how interior designers can make a positive impact in the world through their work.
+As the demand has accelerated for healthy and sustainable spaces, there’s a new understanding of how interior designers can make a positive impact in the world through their work.

 Currently, the building sector contributes to greenhouse gas emissions and the climate crisis.
 The industry produces about 39% of the world's carbon dioxide emissions, the standard used to measure global warming.